 Your backpack needs to be big enough to carry all your things, but it also needs to be something you’re able to carry easily.
 A good rucksack should have hip straps that will help disperse the weight and keep the strain off your shoulders, and it should also fit you well – nothing too loose or too snug against your back.
 Almost everyone ends up walking with a wooden pole or trekking poles.
 Read Carbon Fiber vs Aluminum Trekking Poles which are best?

 To save space, you can always fold your clothes in military rolls that are easy to stack against one another and can allow you to bring a smaller, lighter rucksack.
 Bear in mind that there are services that will arrange for you to send your things ahead and have them waiting for you when you arrive at the day’s destination.
 However, this is mostly available in private albergues, hotels, and hostels.

 You won’t really get a full-on bed in any of the albergues.
 They are like hostels, but you can only stay in one once you’ve got your pilgrim’s passport.
 You’ll mostly be sleeping in bunk beds with only a sheet and a pillow provided, so bringing a sleeping bag is a good way to stay warm and comfortable.

-Since you’ll be sleeping in a room with plenty of other people, I do want to point out how useful both sleeping masks and earplugs can be.
+Since you’ll be sleeping in a room with plenty of other people, I want to point out how useful sleeping masks and earplugs can be.
 Believe me, there are a lot of people who snore, so unless you want the sound to drill into your head at night, protect your ears.